m-onz/mzek/README.md

 ## notes

-I run everything as a non-root user...
-I make tcpdump and auditd logs accessible from my non-root user.
-If this is not acceptable to you please do not use this.
+For development and testing I'm just making sure not to run as root and this requires allowing a non-root user to use tcpdump and read auditd logs.

-I am going to delete the auditd log after its been added to the ssb feed... again this might not be what you want!
+I am planning to lock this down using an mzek group that has permissions to do what is needed.
+This will be limited and possibly run within a chroot jail or selinux jail.

 ```sh